-These lovely fluffy breads are half of one of Punjab's favourite dishes, Chole Bhature.
+These lovely fluffy breads are half of one of Punjab's favourite dishes, Chole (or Chana) Bhature.
 It's eaten all over India and the world on a daily basis.
 Frequently for breakfast, as a snack, or as a full meal everywhere from roadside dhabas (cafes) through to many Indian homes.
 Try it with Mrs Balbir Singh's Amritsari Chana Masala and we're pretty sure it'll become one of your regular go-to dishes, if it isn't already that is!

 Fluffy Deep-Fried Punjabi Bread

 - 230g (8oz) Maida (Fine White Flour)

 - A Pinch of Salt

 - 1/2 tsp Baking Soda (Bicarbonate of Soda)

 - 120ml (1/5 pt) Natural Yoghurt (Curd) OR 4 tbsp Natural Yoghurt + 1 Egg

 Step 1: make the dough